moree44/soundness-layer/README.md

 1. Go to [Soundness Layer Repository](https://github.com/moree44/soundness-layer)
 2. Click **"<> Code"** → **"Codespaces"** → **"Create codespace on main"**
-3. Wait for environment to initialize
+3. Wait for the environment to initialize
 4. Run the following install command:

 ```bash